shuttleai/shuttleai-discord/CONTRIBUTING.md

 The ShuttleAI Python SDK uses poetry as previously discussed, on top of this, we use [ruff](https://github.com/astral-sh/ruff) for linting and formatting as well as [mypy](https://github.com/python/mypy) for type checking.
 Please ensure that your code passes all of these checks before submitting a pull request expecting to be merged.

+## Benefits
+All contributors are greatly appreciated and highly valued.
+To show our appreciation and to encourage good coding practices, top contributors will receive a special colored role in the [ShuttleAI Discord Server](https://discord.gg/shuttleai).

 ## Lazy Contributing

 If you're feeling lazy and don't want to go through the necessary checks such as linting and type checking, you may still submit a pull request.
 However, it will be marked as `WIP` and will not be merged until all checks have passed.
 This is to ensure that the codebase remains consistent and clean.